DNA-and-Natural-Algorithms-Group/multistrand/README.md

 ```
 and supplying the arguments 'test' '1' 'AGTGTGCGTAGA' '1' will result in a list of 100 non-trivial dot-paren secondary structures in the 'test.sample' file.
 NUPACK 3.0.4 only: if you have patched NUPACK, be sure to rebuild (make clean; make) the package.
 Unpatched NUPACK 3.0.4 will return a void output.
 Some nupack releases (3.1, 3.2) do not have the sample function included.

+Q: When I run a Multistrand script, I get ImportError: No module named Multistrand.

+A: Please check that PYTHONPATH includes a link to your Multistrand executables, or run 'sudo make install' in the Multistrand directory to install Multistrand python module on your system.